 I’ve been storing water in case of an emergency for a long time and some of that is bottled water.
 Does that bottled water ever go bad?
 Can I rely on it if there’s ever an emergency?

-How long is bottled water good for?
-Bottled water never really goes bad even though most bottled water companies recommend that you use their products in 1 – 2 years.
+Bottled water doesn’t go bad even though most bottled water companies recommend that you use their products in 1 – 2 years.
 If your water ever has a strange smell, gets cloudy or grows algae, you should get rid of it or boil it for 1 minute before drinking it.

 There are a lot of questions that come up about using bottled water.
 Let’s see if we can straighten out some of the bad information out there.